 Rapid Transfer Ports – Smart Technologies for Filling and Sealing

-Rapid Transfer Ports (RTP) are mechanical interfaces for the contamination-free transfer of components.
-These ports enable the safe, aseptic transfer of materials or instruments into a closed container, such as an isolator.
-In this way, everything enters or exits the sterile area in a germ-free state.
+Rapid Transfer Ports (RTP) are mechanical interfaces for the low-contamination transfer of components.
+The ports enable the aseptic transfer of material or instruments into a closed container, such as an isolator.
+In this way, material can be transferred into or out of the controlled area while maintaining sterility requirements.
 Pharmaceutical companies use this system in the production of medicinal products or vaccines.

 Material Transfer via RTP: Aseptic Material Transfer via Alpha-Beta Interface

 Material transfer via Rapid Transfer Port (RTP) utilizes a closed system consisting of two parts: the Alpha-Beta system.
-This is based on the double-door transfer system principle.
-Fundamentally: the two separate areas only touch each other when their sealing surfaces are completely closed.
+This is based on the double-door principle (Double-Door Transfer System).
+Fundamentally: the two separate areas only come into contact when their sealing surfaces are coupled and closed.

 • The Alpha Port is permanently installed on the isolator.

-The bottelpack systems from Rommelag, manufactured in Germany, set global standards in aseptic filling.
-According to EU-GMP Annex 1, these systems enable a significant reduction in the background cleanroom classification (often Class C) due to their closed-system design.
-The critical filling area (Class A) is kept spatially minimal, which drastically reduces operating costs and contamination risks.
+The bottelpack systems from Rommelag, manufactured in Germany, are used in aseptic filling.
+According to EU-GMP Annex 1, these systems enable a reduction of the cleanroom classification in the background (often Grade C) due to their closed system.
+The critical area of filling (Grade A) is kept spatially limited, which can influence operating costs and reduce contamination risks.

-Castus RTP systems move components germ-free into the sterile core of the equipment.
-This process is fully automated and protected from harmful external influences, thereby ensuring product quality.
+Castus RTP systems serve to move components into the sterile core of the plants.
+This process can be automated and take place under protection from external influences to support product quality.

 Sterile Filling Lines for Ampoules

-Rommelag equipment processes liquid medications in small quantities, such as eye drops, inhalation solutions, or injectables.
+Rommelag equipment processes liquid media such as eye drops, inhalation solutions, or injectable preparations.
 Depending on the configuration and container size, these systems achieve an output of up to 35,000 units per hour with filling volumes between 0.1 and 60 milliliters.
-Thanks to the modular design and optimized molds, efficient format changes are possible, minimizing downtime.
+Thanks to the modular design and optimized mold tools, format changes are possible to keep downtime low.

-1. Rapid Transfer Ports (RTP) enable the safe exchange of the material to be processed within the process engineering.
+1. Rapid Transfer Ports (RTP) enable the exchange of the material to be processed in process engineering.

-Rommelag revolutionized aseptic filling over 60 years ago with the development of Blow-Fill-Seal (BFS) technology.
-BFS links the steps of container production, filling, and sealing in a single, fully automated operation.
+Rommelag utilizes Blow-Fill-Seal technology (BFS) in aseptic filling.
+BFS links the steps of container production, filling, and sealing in a continuous, automated operation.

-In the BFS process, a thermoplastic polymer is extruded into a tube under high pressure.
-Immediately after the mold closes, the container is shaped using sterile air or vacuum assistance within the mold cavity.
-Since the inner surface of the container is only created at the moment of formation and the material is processed at high temperatures, no separate container sterilization is required.
+Blow – Forming the container In the BFS process, a thermoplastic polymer is extruded into a tube.
+Immediately after the mold closes, the container is formed using sterile air or vacuum support.
+Since the inside of the container is only created at the moment of forming and the material is processed at high temperatures, a separate container sterilization is usually not required.

-Specialized devices then fill the container with the precise amount of liquid or high-viscosity media (such as gels or suspensions).
-The dosing systems work with high precision, guaranteeing a homogenous product quality throughout.
+Fill – Filling Special devices fill the container with the defined quantity of liquid or highly viscous media (such as gels or suspensions).
+The dosing systems operate according to specified precision standards.

-Due to the residual heat of the material, the polymer melts immediately after filling, forming a hermetic seal.
-This sealing reliably prevents the ingress of germs or particles.
+Seal – Sealing Due to the residual heat of the material, the polymer fuses directly after filling and forms a hermetic seal.
+This sealing serves as protection against the ingress of germs or particles.

 Material Selection and Types

-Rommelag provides Rapid Transfer Ports as an integral part of aseptic BFS and isolator technologies.
-Every RTP consists of high-quality, GMP-compliant materials.
+Rommelag integrates Rapid Transfer Ports into aseptic BFS and isolator technologies.
+The RTPs consist of GMP-compliant materials.

 Material Variants

-• Stainless Steel (316L): The standard material for high-purity pharmaceutical applications.
+• Stainless steel (316L): Material for high-purity pharmaceutical applications.

-• High-Density Polyethylene (HDPE): A chemical-resistant and lightweight alternative for specific requirements.
+• High-density polyethylene (HDPE): Chemical-resistant and lightweight alternative for specific requirements.

-• Plastic Beta Containers: A cost-effective solution for the transfer of less sensitive substances.
+• Plastic Beta Container: Solution for the transfer of defined substances.

-• Aluminum Beta Containers: A robust and lighter alternative to stainless steel.
+• Aluminum Beta Container: Robust alternative to stainless steel.

-• Silicone Seals (FDA-certified): The standard solution for sterile sealing between the Alpha and Beta port.
+• Silicone seals (FDA-compliant): For sealing between Alpha and Beta port.

 Designs for RTP Systems

-• Alpha Port Variants: Permanently installed standard ports or rotating Alpha ports to facilitate the loading process.
+• Alpha Port Variants: Permanently installed ports or rotating Alpha ports to support the loading process.

-• Beta Port Containers: Available in stainless steel (for demanding/toxic media), plastic, or aluminum.
+• Beta Port Containers: Available in stainless steel, plastic, or aluminum.

 • Automatic Systems: As Auto-Ports, these enable automated loading and unloading as well as seamless digital process monitoring (Audit Trail).